Keyfactor/remote-file-orchestrator/README.md

 The Remote File Universal Orchestrator extension implements 6 Certificate Store Types.
 Depending on your use case, you may elect to use one, or all of these Certificate Store Types.

-<details><summary>RFJKS (RFJKS)</summary>

 ### RFJKS

+<details><summary>Click to expand details</summary>

-The RFJKS store type can be used to manage java keystores of types JKS or PKCS12.
-If creating a new java keystore and adding a certificate all via Keyfactor Command, the created java keystore will be of type PKCS12, as java keystores of type JKS have been deprecated as of JDK 9.
+The `RFJKS` store type can be used to manage java keystores of types `JKS` or `PKCS12`.
+If creating a new java keystore and adding a certificate all via Keyfactor Command, the created java keystore will be of type `PKCS12`, as java keystores of type `JKS` have been deprecated as of `JDK 9`.

-Use cases supported:
+#### Supported use cases
 1. One-to-many trust entries - A trust entry is defined as a single certificate without a private key in a certificate store.
 Each trust entry is identified with a custom alias.
 2. One-to-many key entries - One-to-many certificates with private keys and optionally the full certificate chain.
 Each certificate is identified with a custom alias.
 3. A mix of trust and key entries.